Liu-group/AutoSolvate/docs/tutorial.rst

   ANTECHAMBER_BOND_TYPE.AC    leap.log                  solute.pdb        water_solvated.pdb
   ANTECHAMBER_BOND_TYPE.AC0   leap_savelib.log          solute.xyz.pdb    water_solvated.prmtop

-The three files that we care about for moving forward to the next step are water_solvated.pdb, water_solvated.inpcrd, and water_solvated.prmtop.
+The three files that we care about for moving forward to the next step are the ones with the output prefix, water_solvated (the last three listed above).

 The .inpcrd file contains the input coordinates, and the .prmtop file contains the Amber paramter topology.
 The .pdb file has the coordinates for the solute in the solvent box, so you want to check that both the solvent and the solute are there::

+        **vim water_solvated.pdb**
         CRYST1   66.461   66.696   66.822  90.00  90.00  90.00 P 1           1
         ATOM      1  C   SLU     1       2.302  -0.634   0.016  1.00  0.00
         ATOM      2  C1  SLU     1       2.302   0.786   0.016  1.00  0.00